 Butter And Egg Plant

-, Invasive Plants, Vancouver Island, BCButter & Egg is another garden plant that has escaped into the wild to become a permanent resident.
+Butter & Egg is another garden plant that has escaped into the wild to become a permanent resident.
+It is one of our island’s invasive plants.
 It has spread to all areas of the coast.
 The preference is full sun, dry conditions, and barren soil that is gravelly or sandy.
-The flowers are pollinated by bumblebees, which are strong enough to push past the palate to enter the throat of the corolla.
+The flowers are pollinated by bumblebees, which are strong enough to push past the petals to enter the throat of the corolla.
 Read More….

 Canada Thistle

-Invasive Plants, Vancouver Island, BCCanada thistle is a perennial plant that is invasive on the BC coast.
+Canada thistle is one of Vancouver Island’s Invasive Plants.
+It is a perennial plant found on the BC coast.
 It is considered a noxious weed under the BC Weed Control Act.
 This thistle is commonly found on the edge of roads, stream banks, horse pastures, planted fields, logged-over areas, and other disturbed areas.
 It is a major concern on the coast and is a widespread problem throughout the province.
 Read More….

 Cherry Laurel

 The Cherry Laurel plant is native to southeastern Europe and Asia Minor.
+It is one of our island’s invasive plants.
 It has been introduced to North America and is used quite extensively as a garden/yard hedge.
-All parts of this plant are poisonous so care should be used in your choice of hedge material if you have children or pets that might induce this plant and its pretty-looking berries.
+All parts of this plant are poisonous, so care should be used in your choice of hedge material if you have children or pets that might ingest this plant and its pretty-looking berries.
 Read More….

 Common Burdock

-Invasive Plants, Vancouver Island, BCBurdock is an invasive plant in BC.
+Burdock is It is one of our island’s invasive plants.
+In BC.
 Invasive plants grow and spread quickly, forcing out native plants and causing damage to the health of our environment.
 Common burdock can seriously damage native ecosystems.
 Although found primarily on disturbed sites, it will spread to natural areas from nearby roadsides, logged-over areas, and unused fields.
 Read More….

 Common Tansy

 The Common Tansy is a perennial and considered regionally noxious under the BC Weed Control Act.
-It has established itself on the coast of BC and in many other areas of B.C., We have it all over the Campbell River area.
+It is one of our island’s invasive plants.
+It has established itself on the coast of BC and in many other areas of B.C.
+We have it all over the Campbell River area.
 This plant prefers sunny areas with well-drained soil and often infests stream banks, fields, and disturbed sites such as roadsides and logged-over areas.
 It can be toxic to livestock and to humans if large quantities are consumed.
 Read More….

 Dalmatian Toadflax

-Invasive Plants, Vancouver Island, BCDalmatian Toadflax was first brought to the BC coastal region as an ornamental.
-Its snapdragon-like beautiful yellow flowers make it a favourite among gardeners.
+Dalmatian Toadflax was first brought to the BC coastal region as an ornamental.
+Its snapdragon-like, beautiful yellow flowers make it a favourite among gardeners.
 The plant is native to the Mediterranean region and was introduced to North America in the late 1800s.
 It appeared in southeast B. C. by 1940.
 Read More….

 Dames Rocket

-Invasive Plants, Vancouver Island, BCDame’s rocket is planted as an ornamental but quickly escapes cultivation because of its prolific seed set.
+Dame’s rocket is planted as an ornamental but quickly escapes cultivation because of its prolific seed set.
 Unfortunately, part of its success can be attributed to its wide distribution in wildflower seed mixes.
-It generally produces a basal rosette the first year, flowering the following year.
+It generally produces a basal rosette the first year and flowers the following year.
 The plants are prolific bloomers and produce large quantities of seed from May into July.
 Read More….

 English Holly

-Invasive Plants, Vancouver Island, BCEnglish Holly grows all over the BC coastal region and I personally have seen this tree in areas that have hardly been tread by man and yet, there they are.
-The problem is that many birds love the berries from these trees and after eating, the seeds are deposited in their droppings to all areas of the coast.
-Holly is a small broadleaf evergreen tree that can grow up to 20 meters high.
+English Holly grows all over the BC coastal region, and I personally have seen this tree in areas that have hardly been tread by man, and yet, there they are.
+The problem is that many birds love the berries from these trees, and after eating, the seeds are deposited in their droppings in all areas of the coast.
+Holly is a small, broadleaf evergreen tree that can grow up to 20 meters high.
 Red berries are found on the female trees.
 Read More….

 Giant Hogweed

-Invasive Plants, Vancouver Island, BCGiant Hogweed’s fast growth and large size allow it to readily occupy and crowd out native vegetation.
-In riparian areas it forms a dense canopy, driving out native species and causing stream bank erosion.
+Giant Hogweed’s fast growth and large size allow it to readily occupy and crowd out native vegetation.
+In riparian areas, it forms a dense canopy, driving out native species and causing stream bank erosion.
 The greatest concern of this plant is human health.
 The blister-like pustules on stems and stalks exude a clear watery sap that sensitizes the skin to ultraviolet radiation.
 Sunlight on the affected areas can result in severe burns that usually result in blistering and painful dermatitis.
 Read More….

 Giant Knotweed

-Invasive Plants, Vancouver Island, BCGiant knotweed is a tall shrub with bamboo-like stems.
-It has been planted throughout south and central Vancouver Island and the Gulf Islands as a garden ornamental but has quickly spread to non-garden areas to form dense thickets in a variety of habitats, including dry roadsides and moist stream banks.
+Giant knotweed is a tall shrub with bamboo-like stems.
+It has been planted throughout South and central Vancouver Island and the Gulf Islands as a garden ornamental but has quickly spread to non-garden areas to form dense thickets in a variety of habitats, including dry roadsides and moist stream banks.
 Small patches can quickly spread into large areas, leaving little room for native species to grow.
-It now can be found on most of the BC coast.
+It can now be found on most of the BC coast.
 Read More….

 Hairy Cats Ear

-Invasive Plants, Vancouver Island, BCHairy Cats Ear is well known on the southern coast, many a gardener has cursed them at one time or another.
-It is a perennial plant with rough, hairy lobed leaves that grow to 15cm long, it is a low-lying edible herb or weed found in lawns, gardens, and fields.
-The plant is native to Europe but has also been introduced to the Americas, Japan, Australia, and New Zealand where most consider it to be an invasive weed.
+Hairy Cat’s Ear is well known on the southern coast; many a gardener has cursed it at one time or another.
+It is a perennial plant with rough, hairy, lobed leaves that grow to 15cm long.
+It is a low-lying edible herb or weed found in lawns, gardens, and fields.
+The plant is native to Europe but has also been introduced to the Americas, Japan, Australia, and New Zealand, where most consider it to be an invasive weed.
 Read More….

 Himalayan Balsam